ericharmeling/movr/docs/dev-guide.md

 ## Using the SQLAlchemy ORM

 Object Relational Mappers (ORM's) map classes to tables, class instances to rows, and class methods to transactions on the rows of a table.
 The `sqlalchemy` package includes some base classes and methods that you can use to connect to your database's server from a Python application, then map tables in that database to Python classes.
+In this tutorial, we'll use SQLAlchemy's [Declarative](https://docs.sqlalchemy.org/en/13/orm/extensions/declarative/) extension, which is built on the `mapper()` and `Table` functions.

 ### Connecting to CockroachDB with SQLAlchemy

 Let's start by using SQLAlchemy to create an interface that connects the application to the running CockroachDB cluster.

 If you haven't already, create a file named `movr.py`.
 This file defines the `MovR` class, which handles connections to CockroachDB using SQLAlchemy's `Engine` and `Session` classes.
 At the top of this file, import `create_engine` and `sessionmaker` from the `sqlalchemy` library.
 To handle requests to the server as transactions to the database, we then define `__enter__` and `__exit__` functions, in addition to the common `__init__` constructor.